 New digital assets library for Victorian agency

 Salsa Digital created a library of digital components for a Victorian government agency to use across its family of Drupal websites.
+This delivered a better user experience, while saving the department time, money and risk by having a singular flexible design system.

 This Victorian agency is responsible for a variety of services across the state and is also responsible for six websites.
 (Note: Due to a strict media/communications policy, unfortunately we can’t name this department.)